marcwalden1/Scene-Graph-Generator/Installation_Requirements.md

 cd scene-graph-benchmark

 # the following will install the lib with
-# symbolic links, so that you can modify
+# symbolic links so that the files can be modified
-# the files if you want and won't need to
-# re-build it
+# without needing to rebuild
 python setup.py build develop